deadlydog/deadlydog.github.io/ReadMe.md

 Currently with the MinimalMistakes theme we are not installing it from a gem, but are instead using the remote theme method instead.

-## Customization's I've made to the theme / site
+## Customizations I've made to the theme / site

 Anywhere that I make custom code changes, I try to put `Dan's Customizations` in comments, so doing a search of the repo for `Dan` should find all places I've changed / overwritten code.
 This doesn't include the `_config.yml` though, as we're expected to set custom settings in there.